 Both local authorities and placement providers can use Link Maker for commissioning free of charge.
 All staff can create user-accounts to identify and arrange individual placements for any number of children with in-house carers, within closed framework or consortium arrangements, or through national searches where necessary.

 - Evaluate vacancies quickly.
-All in-house and external vacancies can be ordered according to how they may best match a child's specific needs, and filtered by requirements such as geography and required start dates.
+Vacancies can be ordered according to how they may best match a child's specific needs, and filtered by requirements such as geography and required start dates.

 - See the widest range of vacancies.
 All vacancies are instantly visible whether in-house, on a framework, or nationally.
 Whatever the criteria or level of need, there is no delay in accessing all options.